20th Century Masters – The Millennium Collection: The Best of Toby Keith

 20th Century Masters – The Millennium Collection: The Best of Toby Keith is a compilation album of American country music artist Toby Keith's greatest hits.
 The album is part of a 20th Century Masters collection of similar albums.
-It features songs from his first four albums.
+It features songs from his first four albums, all of which were released through Mercury Records.

 Track listing

 Critical reception

 20th Century Masters – The Millennium Collection: The Best of Toby Keith received four-and-a-half out of five stars from Stephen Thomas Erlewine of Allmusic.
 In his review, Erlewine praises the album as "a near-ideal summary of Keith's Mercury recordings as well as a fine introduction to the man himself."

 Chart performance

 20th Century Masters – The Millennium Collection: The Best of Toby Keith peaked at number 5 on the U.S. Billboard Top Country Albums chart.
 It also reached number 45 on the all-genre Billboard 200.